-January 26, 2012 FOR IMMEDIATE RELEASE www.justice.gov/usao/md individual whom he said had the ability to obtain weapons.
+Martinez attempted to recruit a number of people to join in the operation, including an individual whom he said had the ability to obtain weapons.
 All of them declined, and one of them expressly attempted to dissuade Martinez from committing jihad.
 Thereafter, Martinez agreed to meet the source's "Afghani brother," an undercover FBI agent (UC), whom the CS represented would be interested in assisting in the operation.

-According to the statement of facts, both prior to, and during the course of the investigation, Martinez articulated his militant beliefs in postings on his public Facebook page and in two Facebook chats with the CS.
+According to the statement of facts, both prior to, and during the course of the investigation, Martinez articulated his militant beliefs in postings on his public Facebook page and in two discussions with the CS over Martinez' Facebook page.

 According to the plea agreement, Martinez first met the UC on November 16, 2010, and advised the UC that he wanted jihadist activities to be his "profession."
 Throughout the course of the investigation, Martinez repeatedly expressed his desire to go forward with the attack.
 Martinez admitted that on December 8, 2010, he met the CS to drive to a public parking lot near the recruiting center.
-On the way, Martinez had the CS tape him on a camcorder and a statement that he would continue to fight against the oppressors until those who waged war with Islam stopped their actions.
+On the way, Martinez had the CS tape him on a camcorder making a statement that he would continue to fight against the oppressors until those who waged war with Islam stopped their actions.
 Martinez subsequently attempted to detonate an explosive device at the Armed Forces recruiting station.
 Martinez admitted that the bomb was intended to kill military service members who worked in the building.
 As set forth in court documents, agents investigating Martinez ensured that the bomb was inert and no danger was presented to the public.